Datagatherer2357/Gareth-Duffy-GMIT-Project/README.md

 ***Miscellaneous Python code for Iris dataset***

-(Please see Index[A] in project.py file for the code for all output below)
+(Please see Index[A] in project.py file for all miscellaneous code for outputs below)

 <img src="https://image.ibb.co/dfQ4X7/IndexA1.png" alt="IndexA1" border="0" />